1zumiSagiri/1zumiSagiri.github.io/_posts/2024-12-01-ssh-key-auth.md

 ## 2 - Copy the public key of computer A to server B

-Use the following command to get your public key:
+On computer A, use the following command to get your public key:

 ```bash
 cat ~/.ssh/id_ed25519.pub